-Sunday 14 July, 2pm - 4pm
+Sunday 6 July, 2pm - 4pm

 Join us on a two-hour guided tour of one of the most popular film locations in the country to see where Harry Potter, Robin Hood and James Bond were filmed.
+Booking required.
 Cost £3.
-Booking required.